pcuervo/odc/plugins/inline-comments/readme.txt

 It performs native with WordPress comments.
 The comment area is shown when you click the comment count bubbles (left or right) beside any section.

-When publishing a comment next to a paragraph, the comment is published in place without a page reload (using Ajax).
+When publishing a comment next to a paragraph, the comment is published in place without a page reload (using Ajax; requires plugin WP-Ajaxify-Comments).
+The comment bubbles are not showing up on small screens/mobile sites in many cases.

 Demo and more information on the developer’s website: [kevinw.de/inline-comments/](http://kevinw.de/inline-comments/)